Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Experimental Setup

 \subsection{Psychological Constructs, Tests, and Downstream Tasks}

 This study focuses on three psychological constructs: sexism, racism, and morality.
 We provide an overview of these constructs in Table~\ref{tab:use-cases}.

 \paragraph{Sexism} Sexism in this study is based on the Ambivalent Sexism Theory, which separates hostile and benevolent sexism~\cite{glick_ambivalent_1996, glick_hostile_1997}.
 Hostile sexism involves demeaning views of women seeking control over men~\cite{glick_ambivalent_2001-1, glick_hostile_1997}.
 Benevolent sexism portrays women as pure, but dependent on men’s protection, thus implying inferiority despite its subjectively positive tone.
-Both dimensions of sexism are in humans measured using the Ambivalent Sexism Inventory (ASI; \citealp{glick_hostile_1997}).
+Both dimensions of sexism are measured in humans using the Ambivalent Sexism Inventory (ASI; \citealp{glick_hostile_1997}).

 Since ambivalent sexism has been associated with more negative evaluations of female job applicants and fewer recommendations for managerial positions~\cite{masser_reinforcing_2004}, we use the generation of reference letters for male and female job candidates as a downstream task.
-We investigate LLMs' tendencies to generate sexist language in these reference letters, as proposed by \citet{wan_kelly_2023} (for more details, see Appendix~\ref{app:ref-letter-generation}).
+We investigate LLMs' tendencies to generate sexist language in these reference letters, as proposed by \citet{wan_kelly_2023}.
+A dictionary-based analysis approach is applied to analyze salient frequency differences between stereotypical gender-related words that have effects on hiring decisions in a discriminatory manner (for more details, see Appendix~\ref{app:ref-letter-generation}).

 \paragraph{Racism} Racism in this study is based on the Symbolic Racism Theory~\cite{kinder_prejudice_1981, baumeister_symbolic_2007, sears_symbolic_1988}, measured in humans with the Symbolic Racism 2000 Scale (SR2K; ~\citealp{henry_symbolic_2002}).
 Symbolic racism is a form of prejudice against Black people, rooted in beliefs that Black people violate traditional American values such as individualism and discipline~\cite{kinder_prejudice_1981}.